-If the UE is configured with a dedicated UE identity, UE shall receive the corresponding HS-SCCH subframes □
+If the UE is configured with a dedicated UE identity, UE shall receive the corresponding HS-SCCH subframes

-- if the UE detects that one of the monitored HS-SCCHs in a set of associated HS-SCCH subframes carries consistent control information intended for this UE, the UE shall initiate the uplink synchronization procedure and transit to CELL\FACH state. - if the UE does not detect any HS-SCCH carries consistent control information intended for this UE in the M subframes, the UE shall resume the DRX operation.
+- if the UE detects that one of the monitored HS-SCCHs in a set of associated HS-SCCH subframes carries consistent control information (HS-SCCH order) intended for this UE, the UE shall initiate the uplink synchronization procedure and transit to CELL\FACH state. - if the UE detects that one of the monitored HS-SCCHs in a set of associated HS-SCCH subframes carries consistent control information (HS-SCCH type 1 carrying BCCH specific H-RNTI), the UE shall receive the corresponding HS-DSCH based on the association and timing between HS-SCCH and HS-DSCH. - if the UE does not detect any HS-SCCH carries consistent control information intended for this UE in the M subframes, the UE shall resume the DRX operation.